parasaurolophus/home-automation/README.md

 to rely on as few add-on components as possible.
-They use core nodes such as `http request` to access the various device API's directly rather than using node packages that wrap them because this reduces exposure to defects and deficiencies in the third-party components.
+They use core nodes such as `http request` to access the various device API's directly rather than using node packages that wrap them because this reduces exposure to defects and deficiencies in third-party components.
 The one critical bit of functionality that is implemented as a community supplied node package was created by the same author for the specific needs of accessing the Philips Hue Bridge API from